bobchristenson/uc_event_registration/README.txt

 ---Installation---
 To install the module, make sure you have all required modules in the install.
 Then, simply enable the uc_event_registration module found under the Ubercart package.
 This will automatically enable all required modules and the accompanying feature.
-Note that during installation it creates a new Ubercart product class called "paidevent".
-You should check your existing content types before enabling this module to make sure this doesn't conflict with any existing type names.